ahungry/cl-protobufs/cl-protobufs.rst

 Using .proto files directly
 ---------------------------

 In addition to using the tools described above to convert between .proto files and .lisp files, you can also use .proto files directly in ASDF systems.
-Just use the ASDF module type ``:proto`` in your system, and compile and load the system in the usual way.
+Just use the ASDF module type ``:protobuf-file`` in your system, and compile and load the system in the usual way.
 This will create both the Protobufs model and the Lisp classes that correspond to the Protobufs messages.
 (Note that it will also leave a .lisp file having the same name as the .proto file in the file system.)

 Using the Protobufs macros